 By the consummation of the swallow’s wings.

-The quotation marks end at this point and the poem reverts back to the third person speaker.
+The quotation marks end at this point and the poem revert back to the third person speaker.
 These lines are quite complex and outline the speaker’s understanding that the woman hopes for similar peace again in the future.
 He explores a number of versions of the future, the afterlife, and ideal paradises.
 These include the “golden underground” and the “visionary south,” a place no one has explored.

-At the end of this action the speaker returns to the real world and notes that these fantasies may or may not exist, but nature is real.
+At the end of this action, the speaker returns to the real world and notes that these fantasies may or may not exist, but nature is real.
 This includes “April’s green” and the woman’s own memory of the birds.

 She says, “But in contentment I still feel

 Death is the mother of beauty; hence from her,

 And our desires.
 Although she strews the leaves